 What kind of job can I get?

-A very small percentage (e.g., less than 5%) of philosophy majors go on to earn a PhD in philosophy and become a philosophy professor.
-Some go on to earn PhD’s in other disciplines (such as psychology or economics).
+A very small percentage (e.g., less than 5%) of philosophy majors go on to earn a PhD in Philosophy and become a philosophy professor.
+Some go on to earn PhD’s in other disciplines (such as Psychology or Economics).
 Many go on to law school, medical school, or other professional programs.
 On average, philosophy majors do extremely well in such programs.
-Others find jobs of various sorts (web design, technical writers, copyeditor, programmers, etc.).
+Others find jobs in fields like web design, technical writing, copyediting, and programming.

-The crucial point about the skills that philosophy develops is that they are general and transferable.
-Although a philosophy major does not prepare you for any particular job, it does prepare you well for a wide range of jobs that involve critical thinking.
-Moreover, although Philosophy majors without graduate degrees tend to have relatively low initial salaries, their salaries tend to increase faster than most other majors.
-According to the latest (updated for 2023) PayScale College Salary Report, the mid-career (10+ years of experience) median salary of employees whose only degree is a BA in Philosophy is $105,500—which beats out BA’s in most other Humanities subjects as well as many vocational BA’s and BA’s in the sciences.
 For information on the many careers pursued by humanities graduates in general, see here.

+Although a philosophy major does not prepare you for any particular job, the skills you learn (critical thinking, reading, writing) prepare you well for a wide range of jobs.
+Although Philosophy majors without graduate degrees tend to have relatively low initial salaries, their salaries tend to increase faster than most other majors.
+According to the latest (2023) PayScale College Salary Report, the mid-career (10+ years of experience) median salary of employees whose only degree is a BA in Philosophy is $105,500—which beats out BA’s in most other Humanities subjects as well as many vocational BA’s and BA’s in the sciences.

 Some prominent people with philosophy degrees: